CuB3y0nd/assembly.rip/src/content/posts/cs-notes/CSAPP.md

 ### Limitation 2

 - Just one setting of binary point within the $w$ bits
-  - Limited range of numbers (very small values? very large? we have to move the binary point to represent sort of wide as wide a range as possible with as much precision given the number of bits)
+  - Limited range of numbers (very small values ? very large ? we have to move the binary point to represent sort of wide as wide a range as possible with as much precision given the number of bits)

 ## Definition: IEEE Floating Point Standard